bumblebaytuna/BangleApps/apps/hourangle/README.md

 The exact alignment procedure depends on the telescope or star-tracker brand, but the goal is to match the polar-scope view of Polaris to that on the app.

+- Note this app is designed for Northern Hemisphere use only
 - Go into Bangle.js 2 > Settings > Apps > Hour Angle.
 - Put in your location's longitude.
 This is deliberately kept to a resolution of the nearest degree.
 Round your location's longitude to the nearest degree and the position error on the Bangle.js 2 display will be less than a pixel wide (i.e not noticeable).
 - Put in the validity years of your polarscope, typically a 20-30 year period and normally written/etched into the polarscope view.
 If you do not know the validity years then don't worry, just make a rough estimate based on the age of the mount/star-tracker.